 When you’re out on your own for the first time, it can be easy to live life to the fullest and avoid making a financial plan for the future.
 While it’s important to have plenty of fun while you’re in college, it’s absolutely vital that you form solid personal finance habits for the future.
-If you’re hoping to establish a bright financial future, consider the following tips regarding personal finance for young adults.
+If you’re hoping to establish a bright financial future, consider the following tips regarding personal finance for young adults, from our personal finance blog.

 Avoid Going Out Every Weekend